-The Priority List Viewer (PLV) activated using the TAB key, displays the contents of the priority list with color coded entries.
-Once activated, pressing the TAB key will cycle through the items in the list.
-If the key is not pressed for four seconds, the list will disappear.
+When activated using the TAB key, the PLV displays the contents of the priority list with color coded entries.
+The TAB key cycles through the items in the list.
+If this key is not pressed for four seconds, the list will disappear.